lcw332/monibuca/doc/bufreader_analysis.md

 stateDiagram-v2
     [*] --> Get from Pool
     Get from Pool --> Read Network Data
-    Read Network Data --> Append to Chain
+    Read Network Data --> Append to Slice
-    Append to Chain --> Pass to User
+    Append to Slice --> Pass to User
     Pass to User --> User Processing
     User Processing --> Recycle to Pool
     Recycle to Pool --> Get from Pool